composor/composi/docs/state.md

 Components can be stateless or stateful.
 There are advantages to both.
 Chose the right one depending on use case.
 For example, if a component will only display the result of some other action, make it stateless and pass it the data it needs.
 If the data of a component can change at unpredictable times, make it stateful.
 That way, when its data changes, it will update automatically.
 If you have a fixed dataset and the component will never need to be rendered again during the session, make it stateless and pass it the data.

 When you give a component state, Composi assigns it getters and setters.
-Setting state causes the component to render a new virtual dom, diff it with the old virtual dom, and if there are differences, update the actual DOM.
+Setting state causes the component to render a new virtual DOM, diff it with the old virtual DOM, and if there are differences, update the actual DOM.
 As such, the assignment of data to a component's state will trigger an update.
 Setting state directly is ideal for primitive data types, such as string, numbers:

 ```javascript
 const helloWorld = new Component({